AStcherbinine/omegapy/docs/data_visualization.md

 Let's assume we have now also computed the corresponding masks (`mask_41`, `mask_61`, `mask_103`) and 1.5μm BD maps (`bd15_41`, `bd15_61`, `bd15_103`).

+Similarly to how it works for the [`show_omega_v2`](../reference/omega_plots/#omega_plots.show_omega_v2) function, adding masks to hide some specific pixels of the OMEGA observations can be done simply by passing these masks as a list to the `mask_list` parameter.
+If using masks, then it is required that masks for all the observations present in `omega_list` are given, in the same order.

+Replacing the reflectance by pre-computed data maps for all OMEGA observations can be done by passing them to the `data_list` argument of the function (instead of specifying the `lam` argument).

+!!! danger "Important"
+    The data in `mask_list` and `data_list` (if used) must be in the same order as `omega_list`.
+    Otherwise, if the dimensions of the content of all lists do not match, an `ValueError` will be raised.

 ~~~python
 import cmocean.cm as cmo    # Some more very nice colormaps